-- A depressed mood or feeling of sadness
+- A persistent feeling of sadness

-- Los of interest in activities once enjoyed
+- Loss of interest in activities once enjoyed

 - Changes in appetite – weight loss or gain